shivasiddharth/GassistPi-Documentation/docs/features.rst

 33. Send Clickatell SMS messages.
 34. CES 2019 Like Live Translator or Interpreter (Needs Cloud Speech).
 35. Control Demoticz, Sonoff devices from other assistant devices.
+36. Run custom script by voice.
+37. Sending voice messages from phone to the Raspberry Pi.